What dark family secrets were hidden in the backwoods Ozark community of Mulberry Valley? And what lessons would be gleaned from them?

 Before leaving for northwest Missouri with five new dresses and a pair of heels, 17-year-old Tess knew she could survive outside the valley on her own because she excelled in writing.

-Page 2 of 3 - “I always knew I could write in high school,” she says, recalling a teacher once accused her of copying an essay she had submitted.
+“I always knew I could write in high school,” she says, recalling a teacher once accused her of copying an essay she had submitted.
 “You copied this word for word out of a book,” he says to Tess, adding: “If you could write like this, you would be famous.”